assert.notOk()

 state Expression being tested

-message (string) Short description
+message (string) Optional description

 To strictly compare against boolean false, use assert.false().